Erik Bruhn: Death

 Bruhn died in Toronto General Hospital on 1 April 1986 at the age of 57.
 His death was attributed to lung cancer.
 However, according to Pierre-Henri Verlhac, he might have died of AIDS.
 He is buried in an unmarked grave at Mariebjerg Cemetery in Gentofte, an affluent northern suburb of Copenhagen, near the house where he grew up.

 Dance critic John Rockwell, in his obituary of Bruhn, noted:

 Mr. Bruhn was valued more as an epitome of manly elegance and for the sensitivity of his acting than as a virtuoso technician.
 As a partner he was grave and deferential, yet he never subsided meekly into the background.
 And as a poetic actor, he lifted male leading roles in the classic ballets to a new prominence...
 Mikhail Baryshnikov [said] "He was indisputably one of the greatest dancers we have ever seen, and his dignity and style have been a model to us all, which can not be replaced."

 Clive Barnes had named Bruhn "the greatest male classical dancer of his time" when Bruhn retired in 1972.
 In an appreciation of Bruhn's accomplishments published in The New York Times shortly after his death, dance critic Anna Kisselgoff said:

 He was, then, the model of perfection as a dancer – precise in every step, beautifully placed, a virtuoso technician, noble in bearing, elegant in every gesture.
 His line was extraordinary, his leg beats – a legacy of his Danish training – amazing.
 He was one of the few dancers who could bring the house down simply by executing a series of entrechats as James in La Sylphide.
 The steps, no matter how brilliantly executed, were always part of a deeper concept, part of a characterization.
 Erik Bruhn was a complete dancer – a far cry from the highly specialized artist he was often made out to be...
 His moral example to the rest of ballet came through the concentration and seriousness with which he committed himself to every role.

 Bruhn authored Beyond Technique with photos by Fred Fehl (1968, reissued as No. 36 of "Dance Perspectives" in 1973), and with Lillian Moore he co-authored Bournonville and Ballet Technique: Studies and Comments on August Bournonville's Etudes Choregraphiques (1961, reprinted 2005).
 He was the subject of the book Erik Bruhn: Danseur Noble (1979) by John Gruen, written with his cooperation and based in part on extensive interviews.
 A 2008 biography in Danish by Alexander Meinertz, Erik Bruhn – Billedet indeni (The Picture Within), has yet to be translated into English.

 Bruhn was posthumously recognized in 1987 for "exemplary contributions to Canada and its culture" as the first recipient of the annual Pagurian Award for Excellence in the Arts.

-In 2014 Heritage Toronto erected a plaque to him outside 135 George Street South in the St Lawrence Market area of Toronto.
-He lived there for many years.
+In 2014 Heritage Toronto erected a plaque to him outside 135 George Street South in the St Lawrence Market area of Toronto, where he lived for many years.